 Sets the current audio track to the index provided, must be set after starting.

-It disables MBR, set it to undefined
+It disables MBR, set it to undefined to reactivate MBR.

 Gets the current playback buffer duration in milliseconds